-This homemade French Baguette Recipe gives you a baguette very similar to the one you can get at your favorite bakery.
-With a deep-gold crusty exterior, the baguette you’ll get has just the right amount of flavor and a soft, chewy interior.
+This crusty French Baguette gives you a bread very similar to the one you can get at your favorite bakery.
+With a deep-gold crusty exterior, this baguette has an amazing flavor, a crusty exterior and a soft, chewy interior.

 I love bread, and I love baking bread and understanding how can I make a recipe better.
 This baguette took me a few tries to make.
 Every try was wort it when I finally got the result I wanted.

-Make sure to follow every single one of my tips to get the perfect french baguette!
+Make sure to follow every single one of my tips to get the perfect baguette!

 What defines a french baguette?